wp-plugins/umbrella-antivirus-hack-protection/readme.txt

 == Description ==

-Umbrella helps you protect your WordPress site and checks your plugin and folders for vulnerabilities.
+Umbrella helps you protect your WordPress site and checks your plugin and themes for known vulnerabilities.
 More functions are planned and will be launched soon.
-Look for an update :)
+Please look for updates :)

-Major features in Umbrella include:
+= Major features in Umbrella include =
+* Vulnerabilities scanner for themes and plugins.
+* Add CAPTCHA to login screen for a more secure login.
+* Block all unauthorized and irrelevant requests through query strings.
 * Hide version numbers in your front-end source code for WordPress-core and all of your plugins.
 * Completely turn off trackbacks & pingbacks to your site.

-* Block all unauthorized and irrelevant requests through query strings.
+= Planned features =
+* Scan WordPress folders and help user with permission issues.
+* Get notified by email when a new vulnerability is found.
+* Monitor WordPress directory for unknown file changes by comparing md5 strings.
+* Log all suspicious traffic for later analysation.

 == Installation ==

-Upload the Umbrella plugin to your blog, Activate it & thats it.

-This plugin does nothing by default, and that's because we want you to know whats happening behind the scenes.
-With that said, please choose wich modules you want to use with Umbrella.
-Even if nothing is loaded by default, we recommend you to use activate them all for best protection.
-Cheers =)
+1. Upload the entire `umbrella-antivirus-hack-protection` folder to the `/wp-content/plugins/` directory.
+1. Activate the plugin through the 'Plugins' menu in WordPress.

+You will find 'Umbrella' menu in your WordPress admin panel.

+== Screenshots ==

+1. screenshot-1.png
+2. screenshot-2.png

 == Changelog ==

-Nothing yet.
+= 1.1 =
+*Release Date - 1st March, 2015*

+* Vulnerabilities scanner for themes and plugins.
+* Add CAPTCHA to login screen for a more secure login.